-The theme of the main conference which will held on the 14th and 15th of Octiber will be Improving Access, Improving Quality.
+The theme of the main conference which will be on the will be Improving Access, Improving Quality.
 It will examine how regulators can be more efficient in approving clinical trials and product registration, and how the quality of medicines can be better assured, be they globally supplied or locally manufactured.

 The post conference symposium will be themed Personalized Health Care – Preparing Africa for the Future Today.
 The symposium will explore the convergence of drug discovery and testing, as well as medicine use with big data and 4IR, and how Africa can position itself in the coming revolution.